-Seafood retailers need to meet the requirements outlined in the cafes, restaurants and retail outlets section.
+Seafood retailers need to meet the same food safety requirements as cafes, restaurants and retail outlets.

-Seafood retailers need to notify local council of their business and food activity details.
+Seafood retailers need to notify their local council of their business and food activity details.

 Businesses that wholesale seafood need to be licensed with the NSW Food Authority.